Xiaoxianyue/Xiaoxianyue.github.io/src/zh/Computer_Vision/Coursework.md

+## 2. Question 2

+> 2.1 What about the difference between linear regression and logistic regression?
+>
-## **What about the difference between linear regression and logistic regression?** **If we** want to solve real-world related tasks, how do we choose these two methods?
+> 2.2 If we want to solve real-world related tasks, how do we choose these two methods?

-### 1. Differences Between Linear Regression and Logistic Regression
+### 2.1 Differences Between Linear Regression and Logistic Regression

 1. **Output Type:**